websanova/vue-auth/docs/StepByStepGuide.md

 At this point the plugin should be fully working.

-An important not to realize is that when making requests Vue Auth is heavily relying on the `http` driver.
+An important note to realize is that when making requests Vue Auth is heavily relying on the `http` driver.

 This means that when a request like `login` is made.